Lesson #1: The Secret to Taking Your Coaching Business to the Next Level

 Comments (5)

-Matt Jakstis about 7 years ago
+Matt Jakstis over 7 years ago

 Well said!
 I like to frame it as "be experimental."
 Make a hypothesis, run a trial, get results, revise and repeat.
 You can never lose, only learn.

-Stephan Wiedner about 7 years ago
+Stephan Wiedner over 7 years ago

 Well said Matt.
 The steps to doing deliberate practice are surprisingly similar to the steps of the lean startup / agile model of dealing with uncertainty in the business world.